murolem/image-to-ss14-writing/README.md

 # image-to-bbcode
-A simple python script for converting images to BBCode
+A simple python script for converting images to colored BBCode art.
+Intended for use in the SS14 writing system.